Ruth celebrates landmark birthday

 Born in Berlin in 1921, Ruth escaped to Britain with her family at the age of 12.
 With the outbreak of war in 1939, she joined the Women’s Auxiliary Air Force (WAAF) and became a Flight Sergeant, intercepting German communications and giving pilots false instructions to disrupt their bombing missions.

 After the War she studied social sciences at the London School of Economics and went on to join the Colonial Office, working on projects for women and children in East Africa.
 She met her husband, Gunther, in Kenya, where they married in 1958.

 The couple returned to England in the ‘60s and were living together up until Gunther’s death last year at the age of 106.

-“Mum has had an amazing life – we had a lot to celebrate and we had a wonderful time thanks to the staff here,” said her daughter, Carol.
+“Mum has had an amazing life – we had a lot to celebrate and we had a wonderful time thanks to the staff here,”